Music

 He looked at ‘80s artists who made ‘big’- sounding songs without a band.
 “The plan there was just an upbeat, eighties-inspired pop song, but some elements of modern pop too, like The 1975 or something like that.
 I didn’t want it to be an eighties throwback song.”

 Stepping into the past even further and Wicca Phase has been looking to artists from the sixties and seventies to draw inspiration.
-When Wicca Phase started, he was influenced by “modern” music, like rap and trap songs, but this changed when he started to listen to “more of stuff again”.
+When Wicca Phase started, he was influenced by “modern” music, like rap and trap songs, but this changed when he started to listen to “more of [the older] stuff again”.
 He listened to British folk artists and lesser-known artists from that era.
 He felt that this would set him apart from his contemporaries, who he felt wouldn’t be listening to this type of music.
 “It’s going to bring a unique influence to the project that not a lot of people have…It’s more important to me to have these deep-rooted influences, lesser-known influences.”
 He also says it is “dangerous” for him to listen to new music while he is writing new music for fear of being influenced by a song subconsciously.
 “I know that if I just keep listening to these older artists, who sound nothing like Wicca Phase, even if a melody or chord progression finds its way to a Wicca Phase song from one of the old songs, it’s going to sound so far removed that you’re not going to draw a direct comparison and you’re not going to accidentally rip someone off.
 It just won’t happen.
 It’s safer.”

 As for next steps, McIlwee says he has “no shortage of new music in me.
 No shortage of ideas.”
 He’s excited to see how fans respond to the album and what they like from it.
 “I have no intention of stopping,” he says.